sterinaldi/raven/README.md

 The naming convention does not matter as long as the folder structure is respected.
 Each `.txt` file must contain two columns with radial velocity measurement and error for each available epoch (0 if no error is available).

 To analyse a cluster with RAVEN, simply run the command line instruction `raven -i path/to/cluster/stars`.
 If you want to specify some bounds for the output plot, add the option `-b "[vmin, vmax]"` (remember the quotation marks).
 A different number of draws can be set with `-n` and the non-parametric inference, once performed at least one time, can be skipped with `-p`.
-The available options can be displayed with `raven -h`.
+RAVEN accounts for the potential presence of multiple populations (`--n_populations N`, where `N` is the expected number of sub-populations) and/or outliers (`--outliers`).
+The complete list of available options can be displayed with `raven -h`.
 After the run, the folder will look like this:

 ```
 cluster